The Upper-Division Curriculum

 - Communication*, theatre* or film studies.*

-- History or appreciation of art or music.
+- Appreciation or history of art or music.
 (Art and music performance courses are not permitted to satisfy this requirement.)

 - Classical humanities.